mqnc/pyend/README.md

 ## What about line breaks?

 Line breaks are a [Pandora's box](https://journal.stuffwithstuff.com/2015/09/08/the-hardest-program-ive-ever-written/) that this project is not touching.
-You have to sprinkle the line breaks in manually (you're much better at this than any tool anyway), or you use another formatter for that.
+You have to sprinkle the line breaks in manually (you're much better at this than any tool anyway), or you use another formatter on top of PyEnd.

 ## But in my project I have a variable named `end`.
 Am I forced to live under van Rossum's dictatorship then?